ShanGGraff/dude-wheres-my-car/README.md

 * 7:00am-7:45am : Finish first full draft of the capstone-proposal.md

 ##### Thursday, 2/10/2022
-* 10:00-10:30 : Create firebase database for project.
+* 10:00-10:30 : Create Firebase database for project.
 Read up on the different authentication types
 * 11:00-12:00 : Researching and trying to figure out firestore app issue.
 Probably a conflicting depency (version)

 ##### Saturday, 2/12/2022
-* 6:45-7:45 : Researching different layouts.
-How to change header when signed-in as opposed to when signed out.
+* 6:45-7:45 : Researching different layouts and how to change header when signed-in as opposed to when signed out.
 * 9:20-10:20 Using https://www.draw.io to layout components.
 Looking at other websites for design ideas.

 ##### Sunday, 2/13/2022
 * 8:00-8:30 : Add ResuableForm.js and input values.

+##### Friday, 2/25/2022
+* 10:45-12:00 : Going through header tutorials: https://betterprogramming.pub/building-a-basic-header-with-materialui-and-react-js-d650f75b4b0a.
+Had some dependency issures.